akkubh/Time-Capsule/README.md

 ## 🧠 Inspiration

-Built under the hackathon theme** “Make Anything, But Make It You”**, this project reflects personal memories, emotions, and moments — turning tech into a mirror of your unique self.
+Built under the hackathon theme “Make Anything, But Make It You”, this project reflects personal memories, emotions, and moments — turning tech into a mirror of your unique self.

 ---